 How Low-Code Makes Apps Accessible for All Businesses

-Things like rapid app development platforms are making apps accessible for businesses of all industries.
+Things like rapid app development solutions are making apps accessible for businesses of all industries.
 For example, Mendix facilitates the creation of enterprise-grade, cloud-hosted apps without the need to create an extensive—and possibly cost-prohibitive—development team.

 Low-code development platforms offer the perfect solution SMBs because they allow users to design and build applications with little to no coding experience necessary.
 The best low-code apps are easy to deploy, scalable, secure, and include visual development tools.